mwonng/search-simulate/readme.md

 in this setting, users are belongs to organizations, and organizations has many users, the setting shows the relationship bwteen these two entities.

-Note: you dont need to set twice for two way relationship, it will auto revert the relationship
+_Note: you don't have to set twice for two way relationship, it will auto revert the relationship_

 - `entity` : entity name starts from, which was **hasMany** entity
 - `entity_field` : the field on value connect to organization if search organization entity, should showing organization_users value, the value comes from this field on user